PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 You will still need to implement your form, using States.

-The only difference is that when you click on the sign-up button, you will have to register the user, but also create a `Smart Contract` for them.
+The only difference is that when you click on the register button, you will have to register the user, but also create a `Smart Contract` for them.

+To do this you need to look at and call the functions `useRegister` and `useSmartContract`.

 > Let's do a quick recap of what we have at this point.
 For now, your users can log in from the `/login` URL with their email address and password.
 But also create an account if needed and directly connect it to their wallet via the URL `signup`.